Risk-seeking: Psychology

-Child personality traits' effect on adulthood – What traits contribute to risk-seeking?
+Child personality traits' effect on adulthood

-In a study done by Friedman et al. (1995), they found significant evidence to support that low childhood conscientiousness contributed heavily to adulthood mortality.
-Those who were high in conscientiousness as a child were 30% less likely to die in their adulthood.
-Ultimately, their findings solidified that low levels of childhood conscientiousness predict risk seeking, and risk-seeking increases the chance of accidental death.
-Though risk-seeking deteriorates with age, risky exposure to abusive substances in adolescence can lead to lifetime risk factors due to addiction.
-Conscientious individuals are subject to greater internal impulse control which lets them think out risky decisions more carefully, while those low on conscientiousness are more likely to endanger themselves and others by risky, or sometimes even criminal behaviour.
+Research in psychology has explored the relationship between personality traits, developmental factors, and risk-seeking behavior across the lifespan.
+Studies suggest that low levels of childhood conscientiousness and higher impulsivity are associated with greater risk-taking tendencies in adolescence and adulthood.
+Individuals who exhibit poor impulse control are more likely to engage in behaviors with higher potential for harm, including substance use and reckless driving, whereas those with high conscientiousness tend to demonstrate more cautious and future-oriented decision-making.

+Risk-seeking behavior often peaks during adolescence, a developmental stage marked by increased sensitivity to reward and social influence.
+Zuckerman’s sensation-seeking theory describes risk-taking as part of a broader personality dimension reflecting the pursuit of varied, novel, and intense experiences, even at the risk of physical or social harm.

 Psychometric paradigm

-The psychometric paradigm explores what stable personality traits and risk behaviours have in common with an individualistic approach.
-Zuckerman's (1994) sensation seeking theory is important in assessing the causative factors of certain risk-seeking behaviours.
-Many risk-seeking behaviours justify humans need for sensation seeking.
-Behaviours like adventurous sports, drug use, promiscuous sex, entrepreneurship, gambling, and dangerous driving to name a few both represent sensation seeking, as well as risk seeking.
+The psychometric paradigm explores what stable personality traits and risk behaviors have in common with an individualistic approach.
+Zuckerman's (1994) sensation seeking theory is important in assessing the causative factors of certain risk-seeking behaviors.
+Many risk-seeking behaviors justify humans need for sensation seeking.
+Behaviors like adventurous sports, drug use, promiscuous sex, entrepreneurship, gambling, and dangerous driving to name a few both represent sensation seeking, as well as risk seeking.
 Impulsivity has been linked to risk-seeking and can be described as the desire to indulge in situations with a potential reward, and little to no planning of the potential punishments of loss or reward.
 Impulsivity has also been linked to sensation seeking and in recent theories have been combined to form a higher order trait called impulsive sensation seeking.